cloudmesh-community/book/chapters/pi/setup-ultimate.md

 `nmap` is also available on Windows and macOS.
 It can be downloaded directly from [Nmap installation instructions](https://nmap.org/book/install.html) or using Homebrew on macOS as `brew install nmap`.
-Usage is as above.
+Usage is as previous.